Associate Extension Educator – Sustainable Food Systems

 Jiff.firstname.lastname@example.org 860-296-1380 cell

-Jiff Martin is the Sustainable Food System Associate Educator for UConn Extension.
-For 12 years she has worked to strengthen agriculture and promote local food systems in Connecticut.
+For 15 years Jiff has worked to strengthen agriculture and promote local food systems in Connecticut.
 Her current work includes:

-- Leading the development of new extension training and resources for beginner farmers
+- Leading the development of new training and resources for beginning farmers

-- Helping consumers discover local agriculture through the CT 10% Campaign
+- Helping consumers discover local agriculture through the buyctgrown project

-Prior to joining UConn Extension, she led farmland preservation advocacy efforts in Connecticut on behalf of American Farmland Trust, Working Lands Alliance, and Hartford Food System.
-Jiff received her MS in Food Policy and Applied Nutrition from Tufts University and an MA in Development Economics and International Trade from the Fletcher School of Law & Diplomacy.
+Prior to joining UConn Extension, Jiff led farmland preservation advocacy efforts in Connecticut on behalf of American Farmland Trust, Working Lands Alliance, and Hartford Food System.
+In 2015 Jiff received the White House Champion of Change Award in Sustainable Agriculture.

 Fruit Crops Specialist and Integrated Pest Management